johnpolacek/free-summer/README.md

 I asked him what he wanted his game to be and here are my notes from what he said.
 He likes the Blocky Roads game so from what I can tell, that is his inspiration.

 **Car**
-- You can decorate
+- You can decorate it
 - Drive around farmyard
 - Press a button to make it go
 - Only go straight.
-Can go backwards
 - The car is named Syndro

 **Obstacles**